pavlin-policar/openTSNE/README.md

 	...
 ```

-Callbacks are used to control the optimization i.e. every callback must return a boolean value indicating whether or not to continue the optimization.
+Callbacks are used to control the optimization i.e. every callback must return a boolean value indicating whether or not to stop the optimization.
+We return `True` if we want to stop.
+This is convenient because if we want a logging callback, it is easy to forget the return value, and optimization proceeds as planned.

 Additionally, a list of callbacks can also be passed, in which case all the callbacks must agree to continue the optimization, otherwise the process is terminated and the current embedding is returned.